DIY: Clean Raspberry shutdown for RuneAudio

 # systemctl enable power-control

-# systemctl power-control
+# systemctl start power-control

 # systemctl status power-control